-8. I am a Faculty of Science student and there's a "restricted" course in my domain.
+9. I am a Faculty of Science student and there's a "restricted" course in my Concentration.
 Will I receive credit for it?

-However, that being said -- courses that are on the List of Restricted Courses AND that are approved complementary courses in your domain -- ARE approved for you to take and to receive credit for.
-If you have ANY doubts, contact the MSE Program Adviser.
+However, that being said -- courses that are on the List of Restricted Courses AND that are approved complementary courses in your Concentration -- ARE approved for you to take and to receive credit for.

-9. I need to talk to an Adviser in one of the other departments.
+10. I need to talk to an Adviser in another department.
 Where do I find their name and contact information?

 The Satisfactory/Unsatisfactory (S/U) option is explained in the e-Calendar.
-All MSE students may take advantage of the S/U option (according to the regulations), however students in the Faculty Program Environment (B.Arts degree), in particular, may wish to use this option to complete their program pre-/co-requisite science and numeracy requirements.
-If you have any questions about whether the S/U option makes sense for you to use, please contact the MSE Program Adviser.
+All Bieler School of Environment students may take advantage of the S/U option (according to the regulations), however students in the Faculty Program Environment (B.Arts degree), in particular, may wish to use this option to complete their program pre-/co-requisite science and numeracy requirements.
+If you have any questions about whether the S/U option makes sense for you to use, please contact the Program Adviser.

 During several weeks in June, when new Science students are registering – the freshman courses (science and math) are closed to everyone else.
-They will reopen again to Arts students, for registration, on June 28 (maths) and July 12 (freshman sciences).
+They will reopen again to Arts students, for registration, on June 23 (freshman math courses) and July 7 (freshman science courses).
 This is further explained on the SOUSA website

 Rest assured that registration has followed this model for the last couple of years, and it has not created a problem for incoming Faculty Program Environment students, even though their registration for BIOL 111 is delayed.

-12. I am not sure which Domain I want, but I don't want to fall behind.
+13. I am not sure which Concentration I want to follow, but I don't want to fall behind.
 What can I do?

 You should start with the four 200-level core ENVR courses:

-In addition, if you compare the Domains, you will notice courses that are common amongst them, for example:
+In addition, if you compare the Concentrations, you will notice courses that are common amongst them, for example:

 (or equivalent statistics course)

-Also, if you are in the Faculty Program Environment, you will need to complete the program pre-/co-requisites, regardless of which Domain you choose to go into.
+Also, if you are in the Faculty Program Environment, you will need to complete the program pre-/co-requisites, regardless of which Concentration you choose to go into.

-13. I am a new student, entering McGill from CEGEP.
-I notice that many courses are already full, even though registration for next year has not started yet.
-How is this possible?
-And what can I do to get into the courses I need?
+14. I am a new student, and many courses are already full.
+What can I do to get into the courses I need?

-Another factor behind why you might be finding courses to be full is related to the interdisciplinarity of the Environment programs.
+One factor behind the popularity of the courses in your program is the interdisciplinarity of the Environment programs.
 They comprise courses from units across different departments, and faculties, and both campuses of the university.
 This means that from time to time you will come across courses that have restricted registrations.
-Just as the McGill School of Environment will restrict non-Environment students from taking our courses (when they start to reach capacity), other units will do likewise.
+Just as the Bieler School of Environment will restrict non-Environment students from taking our courses (when they start to reach capacity), other units will do likewise.

-Rest assured that if you add yourself to the wait-list(s) for the courses you would like to take, as soon as you are able (wait-lits normally all open before the end of June), there is a very, very good chance that you will secure a spot in the course before September).
+Rest assured that if you add yourself to the wait-list(s) for the courses as soon as you are able (wait-lists normally all open before the end of June), there is a very, very good chance that you will secure a spot in the course before September).

-14. I'm starting the Faculty Program Environment (B. Arts degree) and I'm wondering if it's absolutely essential that I complete both the numeracy and science program co-requisite requirements before the end of my U1 year.
+15. In the Faculty Program Environment (B. Arts degree), must I complete both the numeracy and science program co-requisite requirements before the end of my U1 year?

 Ideally you will have completed both these requirements before you enter McGill, but if that is not your situation then the next best case would be for you to complete one or both in your U0 (freshman year).
 But still, if this is not possible, then you should try to complete both by the end of your U1 year.
 A common combination is BIOL 111 and MATH 139.
 Both courses are offered ONLY in the fall term.
 If this is your situation, it is acceptable to take one in the fall of U1 and the other in the fall of U2.